Skip to Content

 • Copies of recent utility bills

 Documentation requirements may vary based on household circumstances and the type of assistance requested.
-Please contact the CBO that serves your area for more information on how to apply.
+Contact the agency for instructions specific to their office.

 Arkansas Low Income Household Water Assistance Program (LIHWAP)